ashley190/T3A3/README.md

     `GRANT ALL PRIVILEGES ON DATABASE netflix TO flask;`

-6. Create password for the user 'flask'
+6. Create password for the user 'flask' and enable user 'flask to login

-    `ALTER USER flask WITH ENCRYPTED PASSWORD '<PASSWORD>'`
+    `ALTER USER flask WITH ENCRYPTED PASSWORD '<PASSWORD>';`

+    `ALTER USER flask WITH LOGIN;`

-7. Create the .env file using the .env.example template and fill in the missing fields in the .env file:- If you've followed steps 3 - 6, the following fields should be:-
+7. Create the .env file within the src folder using the .env.example template and fill in the missing fields in the .env file:- If you've followed steps 3 - 6, the following fields should be:-

     * `<user>` = flask
     * `<password>` = password that was set for user flask